teamniteo/handbook/2_Operations/user-stories.md

 ## Story Points

 A [Story Point](https://agilefaq.wordpress.com/2007/11/13/what-is-a-story-point/) is an arbitrary measure used by Scrum teams to indicate the effort required to implement a User Story.
-One full-time member on sprint should be able to do 10 Story Points.
-That said, there should be 2 Story Points reserved for code reviews, cleanup, writing new User Stories, catchups, mentoring, and pair programming.
+Story points are not a representation of time, but rather a combination of Risk, Repetition, and Complexity.
+However, we typically think of one story point as the amount of work a person can do in one day.

 ## Pipelines

-From initial creation to being worked upon and finally closed, a User Story will be moved to different pipelines as it progresses through a sprint.
+From initial creation to being worked upon and finally closed, a User Story will be moved to different pipelines as it progresses through the Kanban board.
 This is a summary of the workflow of a User Story:

 1. **New Issues** - New work-in-progress (WIP) User Stories, also includes bugs or issues.
 1. **Estimation** - Defined User Stories, ready for verifying and Story point estimation.
-1. **Backlog** - Waiting for inclusion in a sprint.
-They are adequately defined with assigned Story points.
+1. **Backlog** - Waiting to be started.
+They are adequately defined with assigned Story points and are typically also assigned to a Nitean.
-1. **To Do** - In the current sprint with a champion assigned to work on it.
-1. **In Progress** - Being worked upon by the champion during the current sprint.
+1. **In Progress** - Currently being worked upon by the assignee.
 1. **Review** - Completed with a demo uploaded and awaiting final review.
 1. **Closed** - All defined expectations have been met.

 ### Estimation

-For the User Story to be included in a sprint, it must be verified and voted upon.
-To start this process put the User Story in the `Estimation` pipeline.
+For the User Story to be moved to the **Backlog**, it must be verified and voted upon.
+To start this process put the User Story in the **Estimation** pipeline.

-The Scrum master and product owner will verify that the User Story is well defined.
+The project lead will verify that the User Story is well defined.
 If required they will assign people from whom they want to receive feedback for better definition of the User Story.
 Once these assignees post their feedback, they remove their assignment from the User Story.

 #### Voting

-Once the User Story is verified the Scrum master assigns team members from whom they want to receive Story point estimations.
+Once the User Story is verified the author assigns team members from whom they want to receive Story point estimations.
 Team members vote on a Story by adding a comment with their Story point estimation to the User Story, then remove their assignment from the User Story.

 To not influence anyone else's voting, we hide these estimate values in comments by using the following code snippet: